annanda/calmed_audio_features_extraction/README.md

 Please refer to [LICENSE.md](LICENSE.md) file for details on the licence.

-You must comply with OpenSMILE license.
+You must comply with the OpenSMILE license.

 ----